Chart Color Schemes

 Mulgoa - Luddenham - Orchard Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mulgoa - Luddenham - Orchard Hills' dwelling structure, as per the latest Census, consisted of 93.1% houses and 6.9% other dwellings.
-In comparison, Sydney metro had 77.4% houses and 22.6% other dwellings.
-Home ownership in Mulgoa - Luddenham - Orchard Hills stood at 31.5%, with mortgaged dwellings at 49.5% and rented ones at 19.0%.
+In Mulgoa - Luddenham - Orchard Hills, as per the latest Census data, 93.1% of dwellings were houses while 6.9% consisted of semi-detached homes, apartments and other types.
+This contrasts with Sydney metro's 77.4% houses and 22.6% other dwellings.
+Home ownership in Mulgoa - Luddenham - Orchard Hills stood at 31.5%, with mortgaged properties at 49.5% and rented ones at 19.0%.
 The median monthly mortgage repayment was $2,773, higher than Sydney metro's average of $2,167.
-The median weekly rent in the area was $530, compared to Sydney metro's $400.
-Nationally, Mulgoa - Luddenham - Orchard Hills' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Weekly rent in the area averaged $530, compared to Sydney metro's $400.
+Nationally, Mulgoa - Luddenham - Orchard Hills' mortgage repayments were significantly higher at $2,773 versus Australia's average of $1,863, while weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing